OGGM/oggm/docs/oeps/oep--0001-dependencies.rst

 The user will have two complementary ways to test the correct installation of OGGM:

-- `pytest --pyargs oggm --run-slow --mpl` will run the test suite.
+- `pytest.oggm --run-slow --mpl` will run the test suite.
 This test suite does not contain quantitative tests, i.e. it does not guarantee consistency of model results across platforms
 - `oggm.check_install()` will be a top level function performing quantitative